aeevered/elected-officials-data-acquisition/docs/README.md

 * One approach to tracking changes in the data could be to include slowly changing dimension fields within each table (see `dim_jurisdiction` as an example).

-### Other Extensions
+### Other Notes

-* In the data model section, I primarily defined the final (Gold) layer of the dimensional model, but likely there would be need to have intermediate (Bronze and Silver) data layers with initial data cleanup and standardization.
+In the data model section, I primarily defined the final (Gold) layer of the dimensional model, but likely there would be need to have intermediate (Bronze and Silver) data layers with initial data cleanup and standardization.
 However, the specifics of these layers would depend largely on what the source data looks like, so I have not included details for the initial proposal.

 ## AI Usage Note